Antonio Malatesti: Biography

 Antonio Malatesti was born in Florence in 1610.
 He studied astronomy with Torricelli's disciple Ludovico Serenai and painting with Lorenzo Lippi.
 He devoted himself to commerce until Lorenzo and Mattias de' Medici's patronage allowed him to dedicate himself to poetry.

 Malatesti was a leading member of the Accademia degli Apatisti, which he joined between 1632 and 1634, assuming the anagrammatic pseudonyms of Alamonio Transetti and Aminta Setaiolo.

 In 1640 he published La Sfinge, a collection of enigmatic riddles in verse form.
 In the same period he composed La Tina, a collection of 50 equivocal, rustic sonnets which he dedicated and presented to John Milton on the occasion of his visit to Florence in September 1638.
 The sole surviving manuscript of La Tina has only very recently come to light.

 Malatesti died of a stroke in Florence in 1672.
 He was buried in Santa Croce.
 His last work, Il brindisi de' Ciclopi, was published posthumously in 1673.
 It consists of a series of toasts in sonnet form delivered by Cyclopes to celebrate the victory of Polyphemus over his rival Acis, whom he crushed beneath a rock for being more acceptable to Galatea.

-Malatesti was a close friend of Carlo Roberto Dati and Agostino Coltellini and correponded with Antonio Magliabechi and Angelico Aprosio.
+Malatesti was a close friend of Carlo Roberto Dati and Agostino Coltellini and corresponded with Antonio Magliabechi and Angelico Aprosio.
 Some of his works, including the satirical poem La Chimera, and the epic Rinaldo infuriato, were never published, and are preserved among the Manuscripts in the National Central Library of Florence.